jostylr/role-dnd-hybrid/src/rules.md

 is at a -4.

+### Counter

+New idea.
+The subtraction did not seem like something that was easy to keep track of.
+Instead, thinking about an action skill.
+One rolls it at the beginning of each round (or just take the standard middle), and that gives how much of the action can be used.
+An attack takes 3, a defense takes 1, a spell (including a counter) takes the level of the spell, magic defense takes 0, and a move of 10ft takes 1 action.
+Medium armor takes away 2 actions, Heavy armor takes away 4 actions.

 ## Special skills

 It is possible to have special skill bonuses.
 Use the same leveling, but just